The Best VPNs You’ve Never Heard Of

 They also have a premium model.
 As the free model can generate only enough money to keep the servers running, they have come up with a premium app to cover the expenses of human resources, new locations, and dedicated servers.

 Betternet has apps for a number of major platforms.
 The speed offered to free users is decent.
 If you want a fast connection, you’ll have to switch to their Premium account.
 Overall, it’s a decent free VPN that does not show pesky pop-up and in-page ads to its users.
+To find out what customers really think, click here.

 Private Tunnel is the brainchild of OpenVPN and is more of a privacy initiative than a regular VPN provider.
 Since it is associated with OpenVPN, it is considered a reliable and trustworthy VPN.